OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 are three major role categories: **OADA Client**, **OADA Provider**, **OADA Identity Provider**.
 Any particular OADA implementation may fit into one or more of these roles simultaneously.
-The following table indicates whether or not the client or server portions of the OAuth 2.0 and/or OpenId Connect specifications (plus distributed federation extensions) are necessary for each role.
+The following table indicates whether or not the client or server portions of the OAuth 2.0 and/or OpenId Connect specifications, plus distributed federation extensions, are necessary for each role.
 If a particular implementation fits in more than one role then it should support the union of each applicable role.